Plan for retirement while supporting your parents with theirs

 Why?

 If you don’t invest in financially protecting your parents now, you may end up paying a lot of money later on to cover basic retirement expenses.
-Healthcare costs in particular, are becoming increasingly expensive so it may be in your best interest as well as theirs.
+In particular, healthcare costs are becoming increasingly expensive so it may be in your best interest as well as theirs.

 If you find that they may not have enough insurance to cover medical expenses, long-term care and other retirement costs, you may want to consider putting this in place.